grafana/tempo/docs/sources/tempo/traceql/_index.md

 ## Selecting spans

+In TraceQL, curly brackets `{}` always select a set of spans from the current trace.
+They are commonly paired with a condition to reduce the spans being passed in.

 TraceQL differentiates between two types of span data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.
 You can use intrinsics and attributes to build filters and select spans.

-In TraceQL, curly brackets `{}` always select a set of spans from the current trace.
-They are commonly paired with a condition to reduce the spans being passed in.

-### Intrinsic fields

 Intrinsic fields are fundamental to scopes.
 Intrinsics are inherently present, as opposed to other key-value pairs (attributes) that are added by a developer.

 Intrinsics are always indicated using a `<scope>:`.
-Refer to the table below for all current intrinsics.
+Refer to the Intrinsics table for all current intrinsics.

 Custom attributes are prefixed with <scope>. such as `span.`,  `resource.` , `link.`, or `event`.
 Resource has no intrinsic values.